treno-solutions/web3-open-risk-framework/measure.md

 Title: Asset Substitution
 Last Update: 2025-06-04
 Version: 1.1
-ImpactPotential: High         # One of: Low, Medium, High
+ImpactPotential: High
 RiskReductionScope:
   Severity: true
   Likelihood: true
   Persistence: false
 ```

----

 ## 🧠 Description

 Describe what the measure is and how it helps reduce risk.
 Clarify the mechanism of action, intended outcome, and what type of risk it targets.

-Example:
+**Example:**
-> Replaces highly volatile or correlated assets with safer alternatives to reduce portfolio-level exposure.
+Replaces highly volatile or correlated assets with safer alternatives to reduce portfolio-level exposure.
 Used when market instability threatens yield or value preservation.

----

 ## 📋 Preconditions